kalyaninagaraj/Domino-Mosaics/README.md

        ```
        julia> include("ModuleDominoes.jl")
        julia> using .Dominoes
-       julia> dominoes("CE", "white", "constrained")
+       julia> dominoes("HM", "white", "constrained")
        ```
-   - INPUT: The input parameter `"constrained"` indicates that complete sets of dominoes will be used to generate the final mosaic.
-Setting this last parameter to `"unconstrained"` indicates to the code that the mosaic can be built from an unending supply of dominoes, which naturally does not make for an interesting optimization problem.
+   - INPUT: The input parameter `"constrained"` indicates that _all_ the dominoes in `s` complete sets, `55s` to be precise, will be used to generate the final mosaic.
+Setting this last parameter to `"unconstrained"` indicates to the code that the mosaic is to be built from an unlimited supply of dominoes, which naturally does not make for an interesting optimization problem.
+The second input parameter (in this example, `'white'`) indicates the color of the dots on the dominoes.

-   - OUTPUT: The second input parameter determines the color of the dots on the dominoes.
-For the above example, the code will generate `Data/Mosaic_Images/CE_white_constrained.png`.
+   - OUTPUT: For the above example, the code will generate `Data/Mosaic_Images/HM_white_constrained.png`, a mosaic in black domino tiles with white tiles.

 ## Code Credits
 [@kalyaninagaraj](https://github.com/kalyaninagaraj)